ElenaKhlebnikova/um-vet-frontend/README.md

 # 🏥 UmVet

 Welcome to UmVet repository!
-This is a web-application which allows users to view a UmVet hospital website, on which users can view doctors, leave feedback and make an appointment with them.
+This is a web-application which allows users to view UmVet vet clinic website, on which users can view doctors, make an appointment with them and leave feedback.

 The project is connected to the backend that I've built here: https://github.com/ElenaKhlebnikova/um-vet-backend